The one people metric your organisation is missing

 No programmes, no enforced workflows, no disruption.

-Once EHS exists, not measuring how people feel becomes the bigger risk.
+Once EHS exists, not measuring how people feel at work becomes the bigger risk.

 Once leaders can see the number, behaviour changes naturally.